 The NRDC Action Fund is driving climate action in cities across the country through The American Cities Climate Challenge.
 This post is written by Maria Stamas.

-Honolulu’s City Council has a choice to make this January.
+Honolulu’s City Council has a choice to make this month.
 Will it adopt forward-looking requirements for builders, giving residents access to clean, affordable energy in buildings that reflect Hawai‘i’s culture and climate—and also help this vulnerable island state meet its climate goals?
-Or will the Council bow to the interests of natural gas companies, with costlier, dirtier results?

 A Future that Gets it Right the First Time

-The proposed amendments up for adoption by the City Council are not only climate-friendly, they’re commonsense.
-They’ll protect residents from being stuck with higher energy and maintenance costs year after year; close an egregious and long-standing loophole around solar hot water heating; and support the growing adoption of electric vehicles.
+The draft ordinance up for adoption by the full City Council is not only climate-friendly, but commonsense.
+It will protect residents from being stuck with higher energy and maintenance costs year after year; ensure new homes have the wiring to make it easy and affordable for homeowners to add solar panels; and support the growing adoption of electric vehicles.
 The proposed amendments should also create significant island-wide benefits in the form of new jobs and cleaner air.

-The requirements proposed, though important, are also the minimum needed for Hawaii to meet its ambitious climate goals.
+The requirements proposed, though important, are just a first step if Hawai’i is to meet its ambitious climate goals.

 As an island state, if Hawai‘i uses fossil fuels to meet its energy needs, it must import every drop of oil and liquified natural gas.
-Doing this—across thousands of miles—costs more on many levels: the infrastructure needed, the operating costs, the high carbon intensity of the fuel and its infrastructure, the high risks of spills, and the associated pollution.
+Importing oil across thousands of miles costs more on many levels: the infrastructure needed, the operating costs, the high carbon intensity of the fuel and its infrastructure, the high risks of spills, and the associated pollution.

 But there’s another way.
-Solar hot water and renewably supplied electric vehicles are not only cheaper to run, but they avoid the health and safety consequences of fossil fuel alternatives and the need for costly imports.
+Energy-efficient appliances, such as air conditioning; water heated by solar power; and renewably supplied electric vehicles are not only cheaper to run, but they avoid the health and safety consequences of fossil fuel alternatives and the need for costly imports.

 Three Updated Features for New Homes and Buildings